TerminalDZ/electron-php-mysql/README.md

 1. Modify the PHP files in the `public_html/` directory to change the application's functionality.
 2. Adjust the Electron window settings in the `createWindow()` function in `main.js`.
 3. Customize the application menu by modifying the `createMenu()` function in `main.js`.
+4. Update the `app.html` file if you need to modify the iframe or add additional content to the main window.

 ### Debugging

 - Use `console.log()` statements in `main.js` for server-side logging.
 - Access the Chromium Developer Tools for the renderer process via View > Toggle Developer Tools.
+- To debug the PHP content, use appropriate PHP debugging techniques within your `public_html/` files.

 ## Building for Production